jobtravaini/nfe-repeater/readme.md

 ## Installation

-To install this application, your must have Maven and Docker installed on your machine.
+To install this application, you must have Maven and Docker installed on your machine.

 If you do not have Docker installed, the following plugin should be commented out of your [pom.xml](https://github.com/jobtravaini/nfe-repeater/blob/master/pom.xml) build definition: